NVIDIA/NeMo/examples/nlp/rag/rag.md

 ###  Generation

-After processing and indexing the document, we can have an LLM model to interactive with the doc through RAG, such as asking details within the document.
-Setting a query to ask and run the following command.
+After processing and indexing the document, we can have a NeMo LLM model to interactive with the corpus document(s) through RAG, such as asking details within the documents.
+To do so, set the path to the LLM checkpoint, saved index, and a query to ask and run the following command.
 Below we explain in more details the steps run within the script.

 ```
 python examples/nlp/rag/rag_eval.py \